 REPORTING CHILD ABUSE Sample Clauses

 REPORTING CHILD ABUSE.
 All educational support employees acknowledge that they are mandated reporters under the Abused and Neglected Child Care Reporting Act, 325 ILCS 5/1 et seq.
-Accordingly, all new employees, as well as employees performing work under this Agreement, shall sign a statement on a form supplied by the District indicating his/her knowledge and understanding of the reporting requirements of the Act, provided that the District first provide them with a clear written statement of their duties and responsibilities as mandated reporters under the Act.
+Accordingly, all new employees, as well as employees performing work under this Agreement, shall sign a statement on a form supplied by the District indicating the employee’s knowledge and understanding of the reporting requirements of the Act, provided that the District first provide them with a clear written statement of their duties and responsibilities as mandated reporters under the Act.

 AutoNDA by SimpleDocs